DSkrzypiec/blogImpl/content/post/FavTechTalks/index.md

 I wanted to keep this list pretty short (around 10) therefore it's not complete.
 I've selected only fraction of those I really like.

 ## "Data-Oriented Design and C++" - Mike Acton [CppCon 2014]
 **Link:** https://www.youtube.com/watch?v=rX0ItVEVjHc

 I put this talk first because it's special for me.
 This talk points many programming approaches and attitudes that are close to my heart.
-Obviously it's about data-oriented design but Mike points several general "truths"
+In my past I've got to deal with developers who didn't understand the problem they were solving using software.
+Software they produced was very complex, over-engineered and performance was very poor.
+I always believed that understanding and focusing on the problem was the most important thing.
+Next one is to develop custom solution which is easy after the first step.
+Mike talks about it and many other things which are very good approaches to produce software.
+I'd recommend this talk to every programmer.

 ## "From Vim muggle to wizard in ten easy steps" - Erik Falor [Openwest 2015]